Michael Wang (scientist): Life cycle analysis and the GREET model

-Conventional Fuels and Vehicle Technologies
+Conventional fuels and vehicle technologies

 Wang has studied the energy and environmental effects of petroleum fuels and alternative fuels for use in internal combustion engine vehicles in early 1990s.
 He examined liquid fuels such as gasoline and diesel and gaseous fuels such as compressed natural gas and liquefied petroleum gas that are produced from petroleum and natural gas.
 His detailed analyses include oil and natural gas fields, petroleum refineries, and the supply chain of liquid and gaseous fuels.
 More recently, he has examined high octane fuels for their efficiency and emission performance and methane leakage of the natural gas supply system.

-Biofuels and Renewable Fuels
+Biofuels and renewable fuels

 Wang and his team at Argonne published extensively in the area of addressing energy and environmental effects of biofuels and renewable fuels including first-generation biofuels such as corn-based ethanol, soybean-based biodiesel, and sugarcane-based ethanol, second-generation biofuels such as cellulosic biomass-based biofuels, and other biofuels and renewable fuels such as algae-based biofuels, waste-to-energy technologies to produce renewable natural gas.
-Wang’s LCA results for biofuels and renewable fuels are cited extensively by governmental agencies, companies, and researchers, shown by the fact that Wang has been repeatedly ranked among the most influential people in the biofuels field.
+Wang's LCA results for biofuels and renewable fuels are cited extensively by governmental agencies, companies, and researchers, shown by the fact that Wang has been repeatedly ranked among the most influential people in the biofuels field.

-Electric, Fuel Cell, and Hybrid Electric Vehicles
+Electric, fuel cell, and hybrid electric vehicles

 Wang first published LCA results of battery electric vehicles in late 1980s when he was in graduate school in University of California at Davis.
 He identified that the electricity generation types and electric vehicle efficiency were the two most important factors determining energy and environmental performance of battery electric vehicles.
 He first addressed different hydrogen production pathways and their effects on fuel-cell vehicle energy and environmental performance.
 More recently, he has worked on battery supply chains to examine energy, environmental, and economic effects of battery production, use, and recycling on the overall energy and environmental performance of battery electric vehicles.

-Transportation Development in Developed and Emerging Economies
+Transportation development in developed and emerging economies

 Wang has also studied how new vehicle technologies and new fuels are introduced in the U.S., developed economies and emerging economies like China.
 His studies explore and suggest technical and policy solutions that could help the public and private sectors in emerging countries on how to manage emissions and mitigate the environmental impact of vehicles.
 Wang has collaborated with international organizations such as the International Energy Agency, the International Transport Forum, the International Civil Aviation Organization and in individual countries including China, Brazil, Canada, Japan, Korea, and European Union member states.